velaraptor/onefourty/README.md

 <br> You can search for any bill from the House for the 85th legislature.
 Just input HB 7 and click <b>Search Bill</b> and you will get information on this bill.
 <hr>
 <img src="https://raw.github.com/velaraptor/onefourty/master/screeshots/housebill.png")>
+<br> You will see the probabilities based on the corpus, subjects, and other variables for each bill.
+The big blue dot is the current bill you are looking at.
+The graph to the right shows you all the bills with the same subjects as the current search bill and the counts for each subject.
 <hr>
 <img src="https://raw.github.com/velaraptor/onefourty/master/screeshots/wordcloud.png")>
+<br> You can also see the pdf file of the introduced bill, and a wordcloud of the most frequent words for the bill.
 <hr>
 <img src="https://raw.github.com/velaraptor/onefourty/master/screeshots/houseprob.png")>
+<br>This is the same graph as above but is color coded to party affliation.